amalrajpc/A-checklist-to-protect-your-OTP-authentication-/README.md

   Check whether the server properly validate the received OTP.
 (Shared OTP == or != Received).

-  Check the randomness of OTP generation.
+  Check the randomness of generated OTP.

   Check whether the OTP is leaked through response headers.